Maggie’s Morning Mini-Dose

-HOUSTON -- Happy Monday Houston!
-Maggie Flecknoe starts your week off right with this morning's top trending headlines, weather updates and traffic alerts for July 31, 2017.
+HOUSTON -- Happy Hump Day!
+Maggie Flecknoe is starting your day off right with this morning's top trending headlines, and updates on our stormy forecast on this Wednesday, August 2, 2017.

 Maggie’s Morning Mini-Dose